Kareena Kapoor Khan, Amrita Arora test positive | Entertainment

 Bollywood star Kareena Kapoor Khan on Monday said she has tested positive for COVID-19, after sources in the Brihanmumbai Municipal Corporation (BMC) said both she and her actor-friend Amrita Arora had contracted the virus.

-Kareena confirmed her diagnosis on Instagram, adding that she hopes to be ''up and about soon''.
+Kareena confirmed her diagnosis on her Instagram Story, adding that she hopes to be ''up and about soon''.

 ''I have tested positive for Covid.
 I immediately isolated myself while following all medical protocols.
 I request anyone who has come in contact with me to please get tested,'' she said in a statement.